MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/security-copilot-m365d-create-incident-report.md

 - The team members who responded to the incident, including the response actions and timeframe for each member involved.
 - The investigation actions and mitigation done.
 - The conclusion of the investigation.
-- Gaps and follow-up requirements to be addressed.
+- Gaps and follow up requirements to be addressed.

 To create an incident report: